sagarutturkar/CNVkit_pipeline/README.md

 2. Pipeline is currently set to run on the Purdue University RCAC Clusters and may need updates to run on other clusters.

 ## Expected Input:
 1. Indexed BAM files for tumor and normal samples.
-BAM files generated through GATK best practises works.
+BAM files generated through GATK best practices works.
 2. Tumor and Normal samples should be named with suffix `_tumor` and `_normal`, respectively.

 Example input files for the two samples `T1` and `T2`.